Elite-Software-Solutions-Business/MeetScapes/README.md

 Try MeetScapes today and transform your Microsoft Teams meetings into a dynamic, customized experience!

-## File Structure
+## Documentation

-Here is the list of important files and folders:
+Here is the list of important documentaion for the application:

 - **[README.md](README.md)**: The main documentation.
 - **[Terms of Use](TermsOfUse)**: The applications Terms of Use.